LyricSantana/lyrics_macropad/README.md

 </table>

 ## Firmware
 My Macropad used KMK firmware for everything.
 This was my first time using this, and I wasn't able to test it while writing it, so I used a few snippets of code online for a bit of help, but most was written by me.
+I plan to change what each key does once I'm able to do more testing.
 Here's what each key does:
 - Key 1: Alt + Tab
-- Key 2: CTRL + Tab
+- Key 2: Ctrl + Tab
 - Key 3: Mouse Middle Click
 - Key 4: Alt + F4
 - Key 5: Super + L